dogadogan/rampa/README.md

 #### Auto-calibration
 Selecting the "auto-transform" toggle will teleport the base of the simulated robot to the left controller with a relative offset.
 With a tool as shown above and changing the offset values manually, you can also co-locate the simulated robot with your actual robot.

+#### Execution on the actual robot
+You can execute the simulated trajectory on the actual robot by clicking "execute on real robot".
+At the moment the button is clicked, the joint trajectory will be published to the relevant rostopic, making the actual robot move.
+You can also execute the current trajectory after redrawing the trajectory.
+Please be mindful that clicking the button will cause the robot to move immediately.

 ### Training an ML model

 You can train an ML model using your saved trajectories.
 Clicking the "train a new model" button will open the ML training menu.
 From the dropdown, you can see the currently implemented ML models.
 You can also implement the ML model you choose and add it here.
 To trigger training, click the "start training".
 The menu will inform you when the training is completed.